Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

 \subsubsection{The BSA framework}

-In 2020 BSA foundation published a white paper ``The BSA Framework for Secure Software: A new approach to securing the software lifecycle''~\cite{bsa2020}.
-We briefly call it the BSA framework.
-The structure of BSA is applicable for small and large organizations, for the Internet of Things, Artificial Intelligence, and all software development methods, including DevOps.
+In 2020, the BSA foundation published a white paper ``The BSA Framework for Secure Software: A new approach to securing the software lifecycle''~\cite{bsa2020}, which we refer to as the BSA framework.
+The structure of the BSA framework is designed to be applicable for organizations of all sizes, including those working with the Internet of Things, Artificial Intelligence, and various software development methods, including DevOps.

-In Table \ref{tab:waterfall} \textit{secure development processes are documented throughout software development} activities are located in processes that cover all stages of SDLC.
-However, security guidance for the development and testing activities documentation may be general practices for all projects within a company.
-Moreover, gathering and documenting security requirements is a part of the analysis and requirements phase.
+In Table \ref{tab:waterfall}, secure development processes are documented throughout software development activities, covering all stages of the SDLC.
+However, security guidance for development and testing activities may consist of general practices applicable to all projects within a company.
+Additionally, gathering and documenting security requirements is an integral part of the analysis and requirements phase.

-\textit{Supply chain} category includes the practices related to third-party risk management (supply chain data is protected) and also to the implementation phase (software ensures integrity, the software is identifiable, the proper usages of software are assured).
+The \textit{supply chain} category includes practices related to third-party risk management, ensuring the protection of supply chain data.
+It also encompasses practices related to the implementation phase, such as ensuring software integrity, software identification, and ensuring proper usage of software.

-The authors highlight that organizational processes and product security capabilities are vital components of secure software.
-Security capabilities comprise all technical aspects and should be taken into account while designing the software.
-These capabilities are: support for identity management and authentication, patchatability, cryptographic services, authorization and access controls, logging, error and exception handling.
+The authors emphasize the significance of organizational processes and product security capabilities as essential components of secure software.
+Security capabilities encompass various technical aspects that should be considered during the software design phase.
+These capabilities include support for identity management and authentication, patchability, cryptographic services, authorization and access controls, logging, and error and exception handling.

-The BSA framework provides the term ``SDL Governance'' which means building a culture of security in the organization and also establishing policies, standards, and metrics.
+Within the BSA framework, the term ``SDL Governance'' refers to building a culture of security within the organization.
+This involves establishing policies, standards, and metrics to promote a strong security posture.